JioMeet/JioMeetCoreTemplateSDK_ReactNative/README.md

 public class MainApplication extends Application implements ReactApplication {
 ...
 Application's code
 ```
+#### Android Manifest changes
-4. To ensure proper functionality and compatibility of your Android application, please add the following parameters to your `AndroidManifest.xml` file.
+To ensure proper functionality and compatibility of your Android application, please add the following parameters to your `AndroidManifest.xml` file.
    1. **Open `AndroidManifest.xml`**:
       - Navigate to the `android/app/src/main` directory of your project.
       - Open the `AndroidManifest.xml` file.